Understanding complexity in a rapidly changing world

 The Program

-6 semester units of upper-division field studies credit transferrable from the University of Maine
+• 6 semester units of upper-division Earth/Climate Sciences field research credit from the University of Maine

-Curriculum explores geophysical, ecological and cultural landscape processes from perspectives of sciences, humanities and public policy, accessible to undergraduate students.
-Our location is exemplary for learning about change and stability in far-from-equilibrium conditions.
+Our Curriculum explores geophysical, ecological and cultural landscape processes from perspectives of sciences, humanities and public policy, accessible to undergraduate students.
+Our Location is exemplary for learning about change and stability in far-from-equilibrium conditions.
 Studies inquire into energy and material flow, tectonics, ecological succession and adaptation in the context of climate change.
-The program is taught as a collaborative learning community by interdisciplinary faculty, preparing participants for careers engaging complexity in a rapidly changing world.
+The program is taught as a collaborative learning community by interdisciplinary Faculty, preparing participants for careers engaging complexity in a rapidly changing world.

 Based at the Wrangell Mountains Center in McCarthy, four of the program’s seven weeks are backpacking on and above the Kennecott Glacier and in adjacent valleys.
 Wilderness skills are taught; previous experience not required.
 Most students are upper-division undergraduates with majors in diverse fields, though others also participate successfully.
 The program may meet academic field camp and capstone project major requirements.